mainwp/mainwp-child/readme.txt

 10. The Extension Screen

 == Changelog ==

+= 2.0.17 =
+* Fixed: Bug where some premium plugin didn't update
+* Fixed: Bug where some Favicons didn't display correctly
+* Fixed: Bug where relative links didn't show correctly in posts

 = 2.0.16 =
 * Fixed: Issue with sites running PHP 5.2 and lower